jijihohococo/ichi-orm/README.md

 ```
 If you have "deleted_at" data field and "deleted_at" data field is nullable, you have soft delete function.
 So, the data will not actually delete after deleting but this data will not be shown in querying in default.

-<i>Soft Delete Functions can't use if you don't have "delete_at" data field and the data will be deleted.</i>
+<i>Soft Delete Functions can't be used if you don't have "delete_at" data field and the data will be deleted.</i>

 If you want to restore your soft deleted data, you can do as shown as before.